Amplify Audit: Creating Audit Prompts

 - Checks: A numbered or bulleted list of everything to validate.
 Each check should be a single, clear condition that can return pass or fail.

 - Output instructions: How to format the results.
 Specify the output format (for example, a markdown table with columns #, Check, Result, Reasoning), whether to include passes, and what to include in the structured output.
+This part also helps define what a failure looks like.

 Example Checks You Can Build